TheSpaghettiDetective/obico-server/website/docs/api/api-objects.md

 - `name`: Printer name.
 - `created_at`: The timestamp when the printer is created.
 In ISO-8601 format.
 - `action_on_failure`: What to do when a possible failure is detected.
 An `Enum`.
     - `PAUSE`: The print will be paused automatically.
 Note: when the detection (prediction score) is not very high, the print won't be paused.
 An alert will be sent instead in this case.
     - `NONE`: No action.
 Since an alert will always be sent, `NONE` means the user will still receive an alert.
-- `watching_enabled`: If the failure watching is enabled by the user.
-Note: even if the watching is enabled, the system may not actively watch a print, for one reason or another.
+- `watching_enabled`: If the failure detection is enabled by the user.
+Note: even if the failure detection is enabled, the system may not actively watch a print, for one reason or another.
 See `not_watching_reason` for details.
 - `not_watching_reason`: A textual representation of why a print is not being actively watch.
-    - *"Watch for failures" is turned off*: `watching_enabled` is set to `false`
+    - *AI failure detection is disabled*: `watching_enabled` is set to `false`
-    - *You have run out of Detective Hours*: The `dh_balance` in the [`User`](#user) object is 0 or a negative number.
+    - *You have run out of AI Detection Hours*: The `dh_balance` in the [`User`](#user) object is 0 or a negative number.
     - *Printer is not actively printing*: Either `current_print` is `null`, or the printer is paused.
     - *Alerts are muted for current print*: The user has selected "mute alert for the rest of the print".
 - `tools_off_on_pause`: Whether or not the tool (hotend) heater should be shut off when a print is paused.